inoren/Software-Testing/Assignment 2/TestPlan.md

 ### 1.4 Goals
 - SDC
- - easy deploy
+ - the project is easy to deploy
- - wide range: many deployable devices
+ - the project has a wide range, so it is deployable on many devices
 - Developer
- - minimal configuration
+ - the project is setup with minimal configuration
- - easy integration: unambiguous API
+ - the project is easy to integrate e.g. through an unambiguous API and Documentation
 - Customer
- - easy access
+ - the access to the web-server is easy and convenient
- - absolute security
+ - the project brings absolute security

 ### 1.3 Scope
 This test plan applies to Data and Database Integrity Testing, Unit Testing, Function Testing, Business Cycle Testing, User Interface Testing, Performance Testing, Load Testing, Stress Testing, Security & Access Testing, API Testing, Configuration Testing and Installation Testing.
 All these tests will be conducted in this iteration.
 Information regarding the aim of these tests can be find in Section 2 (Requirements for Test).